vgs-samples/vgs-collect-show-flutter-demo/README.md

 Using `BlinkCard` in your app requires a valid license key.
 To get your license key you should contact [MicroBlink](https://microblink.com/).

-For `CardIO` and `BlinkCard` include `NSCameraUsageDescription`key in iOS project`info.plist` to enable Camera in your iOS application.
+`BlinkCard` requires `NSCameraUsageDescription`key in iOS project`info.plist` to enable Camera in your iOS application.

 ```xml
     <key>NSCameraUsageDescription</key>